microsandbox/microsandbox/docs/guides/mcp.md

 ### Overview

-The [Model Context Protocol (MCP)](https://modelcontextprotocol.io) is an open standard that enables AI applications to securely connect to external data sources and tools. microsandbox implements MCP as a built-in server, making it compatible with AI tools like Claude Desktop, Cursor, and other MCP-enabled applications.
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io) is an open standard that enables AI applications to securely connect to external data sources and tools. microsandbox implements MCP as a built-in server, making it compatible with AI tools like Claude, and other MCP-enabled applications.

 ---